nanosoft-net/nano-ip/README.md

   * TFTP (server and client)
 * User defined protocols on top of any of the previous protocols can be easily added to the stack
 * Support of BSD like socket interface
-* Operating System Abstraction Layer (OAL) to ease port on different Operating Systems (can be use without any Operating System)
+* Operating System Abstraction Layer (OAL) to ease port on different Operating Systems (can be used without any Operating System)
 * Support of localhost network interface
 * Simple API to add a new network interface implementation
 * Highly portable code (100% written in C language, without endianness issues)